searchivarius/BlogCode/2017/7/GoogleDocsFolder/README.md

 If this is your first time editing that document's script, default code will populate the editor's screen.
 Simply replace the script content with the code in [code.gs](code.gs).
 Include both the function onOpen() and listParentFolders() listed below.

 Save the script in the editor and then 'refresh' the browse window displaying the associated document.
 A new menu item will appear for the document named Utils.
-Clicking on the Utils Menu pad will display the menu popup, Show Path.
+Clicking on the Utils Menu pad will display the menu popup, Show Path (you will be asked to authorize this script).
 This script will display the directory path as a list of hyperlinks.